PangPangPangPangPang/MXNavigationController/README.md

 # MXNavigationController
-##MXNavigationController is a self-relized container view controller
+##MXNavigationController is a self-realized container view controller